Machine Learning & Big Data Blog

 • Transaction Control Language (TCL).
 Command which deals with internal database transactions.

-Query processor
+3. Query processor

-Optimization engine
+4. Optimization engine in DBMS

-The optimization Engine allows the DBMS to provide insights into the performance of the database in terms of optimizing the database itself and queries.
+The optimization engine allows the DBMS to provide insights into the performance of the database in terms of optimizing the database itself and queries.
 When coupled with database monitoring tools, it can provide a powerful toolset to gain the best performance out of the database.

-Metadata catalog
+5. Metadata catalog

-This is the centralized catalog of all the objects within the database.
+A metadata catalog, also referred to as a data catalog, is the centralized catalog of all the objects within the database.
 When an object is created, the DBMS keeps a record of that object with some metadata about it using the metadata catalog.
 Then, this record can be used to:

 • Verify user requests to the appropriate database objects